humangeo/leaflet-dvf/README.md

 Automatic legend generation and a simple legend control.
 To generate a legend, just call getLegend on any DataLayer, or use the provided legend control and the legend will be displayed automatically.

-Support for gradient fills and drop shadows.

-Support for text on Path-based items (e.g. markers, polylines, polygons, etc.)
+Support for gradient fills and drop shadows, text on Path-based items (e.g. markers, polylines, polygons, etc.), and more.

-**NEW** Callouts for annotating map data.
+Callouts for annotating map data.
 Use the L.Callout class to add individual callouts to your map.
 See the [Markers](http://humangeo.github.com/leaflet-dvf/examples/html/markers.html) example for an illustration of callouts.

 *NOTE:  The dist folder includes a minified version of the full framework as well as a minified version of the code required to use the new markers*
 *Use leaflet-dvf.markers.min.js if you want to use the new markers without the rest of the framework*